 100%30%50%

 The offshore Category 2 and Category 3 maxima are reduced proportionately on the same disclosure principles.
-A Category 3 deliberate-concealed maximum of 200 per cent can be reduced to 60 per cent on unprompted disclosure or 100 per cent on prompted disclosure.
+A Category 3 deliberate-concealed maximum of 200 per cent can come down to 60 per cent on unprompted disclosure, or 100 per cent on prompted disclosure.

-Two operational points landlords frequently get wrong.
+Two operational points are frequently got wrong.
 First, Schedule 24 does not impose a within-12-months cliff on the 0 per cent careless-unprompted floor.
 That cliff exists in Schedule 41 FA 2008 (failure-to-notify), where unprompted disclosure of a non-deliberate failure must be made within 12 months of when liability arose to access the 0 per cent floor, otherwise the floor is 10 per cent.
-Schedule 24 is structurally different: the 0 per cent careless-unprompted floor is available regardless of how long after the inaccuracy the disclosure is made, subject to quality of disclosure.
-Sessions writing on inaccuracy penalties should not import the Schedule 41 12-month qualifier into Schedule 24 commentary, and landlords should not assume their right to the 0 per cent floor has expired purely because of time elapsed.
+Schedule 24 is structurally different: the 0 per cent careless-unprompted floor is available regardless of how long after the inaccuracy you disclose, subject to the quality of that disclosure.
+Do not assume your right to the 0 per cent floor has expired simply because time has passed.

-Second, "quality of disclosure" is a discretionary HMRC judgement under three heads: telling (admitting the inaccuracy), helping (explaining how it arose and providing the supporting evidence), and giving access (allowing HMRC to verify).
+Second, "quality of disclosure" is a discretionary HMRC judgement under three heads: telling (admitting the inaccuracy), helping (explaining how it arose and handing over the supporting evidence), and giving access (letting HMRC verify it).
 HMRC's Compliance Handbook at CH82420 onwards sets out the criteria.
-A landlord who tells HMRC the headline figure but withholds the underlying ledgers and asks for HMRC to "trust the disclosure" is not making a high-quality disclosure, and the reduction below the maximum will be modest.
+If you tell HMRC the headline figure but withhold the underlying ledgers and ask it to "trust the disclosure", you are not making a high-quality disclosure, and the reduction below the maximum will be modest.

 Worked example 2 (prompted Cat 1 offshore disclosure).
-A higher-rate landlord owns a Spanish holiday let generating €30,000 a year of net rental income, equivalent to roughly £25,000 sterling.
-The income was deliberately omitted from UK returns for three tax years.
+You are a higher-rate taxpayer with a Spanish holiday let generating €30,000 a year of net rental income, roughly £25,000 sterling.
+You deliberately omitted the income from your UK returns for three tax years.
 HMRC opens an enquiry following a CRS data match from the Spanish tax authority.
-The landlord discloses fully and provides three years of Spanish income returns, bank statements and tenancy agreements.
-Spain is a Category 1 territory (full information exchange via CRS plus comprehensive double-tax treaty), so the Category 2 and 3 uplifts do not apply.
+You disclose fully and provide three years of Spanish income returns, bank statements and tenancy agreements.
+Spain is a Category 1 territory (full information exchange via CRS plus a comprehensive double-tax treaty), so the Category 2 and 3 uplifts do not apply.
 Tax loss is £30,000 across three years.
 Maximum deliberate-not-concealed penalty: 70 per cent of £30,000, namely £21,000.
 Prompted disclosure floor: 35 per cent of £30,000, namely £10,500.
-The negotiated penalty is likely to land between these two figures depending on how well the landlord co-operates.
+Your negotiated penalty is likely to land between these two figures, depending on how well you co-operate.

 The offshore uplift under paragraph 4A